ShiftLeftSecurity/traceleft/Documentation/file-tracking.md

 the path that file descriptor points to and store it in a Go map `(pid, fd) -> path`.
 Then, when we get a file event (typically `read` or `write`), we check the map and print the path along with the file descriptor number.

-This is a best-effort solution: we'll miss short-lived file descriptors because we might not have time to look up in `/proc` before the file descriptor or even the process disappears.

 With this schema, we might report incorrect events.
 Consider the case of a short-lived file descriptor followed by an open call (which will reuse the same